Exelord/Monarchy/README.md

 rails g treelify:setup
 ```

-This will create for you
+This will create for you:

 1. Migrations:
   - `treelify_create_users`
   - `treelify_create_hierarchis`